kunle123-ui/kunle/Doxygen-Guidelines.md

 https://www.stack.nl/~dimitri/doxygen/manual/config.html

-For the EOS repository the configuration file is situated in the root directory of the repository (eos.doxygen).
+For the EOSIO repository the configuration file is situated in the root directory of the repository (eos.doxygen).

-So to generate or update the EOS documentation from command line, navigate to the root folder of the EOS repository and trigger the document generation as follows
+So to generate or update the EOSIO documentation from command line, navigate to the root folder of the EOSIO repository and trigger the document generation as follows

 ```
 doxygen build/eos.doxygen
 ```
-If you don't have build/eos.doxygen, you will need to build EOS first.
+If you don't have build/eos.doxygen, you will need to build EOSIO first.
 Check this [guide](Local-Environment#2-building-eos) for the steps.

 After the above command is executed, you will be able to find the updated documents inside `build/docs/html`

-## How to view the EOS documentation
+## How to view the EOSIO documentation

-The EOS doxygen configuration file is set up, so that the documentation will be created as a series of connected HTML files.
+The EOSIO doxygen configuration file is set up, so that the documentation will be created as a series of connected HTML files.

-The generated HTML documentation can be viewed via browser, whereas the document root is the index.html file in the docs subfolder of the EOS repository.
+The generated HTML documentation can be viewed via browser, whereas the document root is the index.html file in the docs subfolder of the EOSIO repository.
 A direct link can be found here: https://eosio.github.io/eos/

-## How to create doxygen style EOS documentation
+## How to create doxygen style EOSIO documentation

 For information to be picked up by doxygen, it needs to be contained in a special comment block.